xixogo5105/uiptv/README.md

 ## Features:
+- **Simple by Design**: UIPTV prioritizes a plain, low-friction interface and practical defaults over visual clutter or complex workflows.
 - **Embedded & External Player Support**: UIPTV now includes two embedded video players: a full-featured player powered by **VLC** and a limited, lightweight alternative.
   - For the best experience, it is highly recommended to have **VLC** installed on your system and available in the system's PATH.
   - If VLC is not found, the player will fall back to a basic, lightweight player with fewer features.